ducdiep79/CasperLabs/docs/CONTRACTS.md

 ```

-`casperlabs-client` `deploy` command accepts argument `--session-name`
+`casperlabs-client` `deploy` command accepts argument `--session-name` which can be used to refer to a stored contract by its name,

-which can be used to refer to a stored contract by its name, for example `--session-name counter`.
+For example `--session-name counter`.

 This option can be used to create a deploy with a stored contract
 acting as the deploy's session contract.